 HICAP is producing knowledge on how climate change affects natural resources, ecosystem services, and the communities that depend on them.

 Five case studies were carried out between June 2008 and September 2009 (in Chitral District, Pakistan; the Koshi basin, Nepal; Bihar, India; Assam, India; and Yunnan province, China) to document adaptation strategies at local or community level to constraints and hazards related to water and induced by climate change in the Himalayan region.
 The study teams looked at how people are affected by water stress and hazards, their local short and long-term responses, and the extent to which these strategies reduce vulnerability to water stress and hazards.
-The results are summarised in this synthesis document, which is accompanied by a CD-ROM with reports of the separate case studies.
+The results are summarized in this synthesis document, which is accompanied by a CD-ROM with reports of the separate case studies.

 Year of publication: 2009

 Publisher: International Centre for Integrated Mountain Development

 Place of publication: Nepal